The Society's research activities

 Starting in February 2013, the twenty-one members in this project group have been considering the effect of the First World War on the social and economic development of St Albans, producing a number of articles about specific aspects.
 A further eight members prepared for analysis a transcription of the 1911 census for the local area, a significant piece of work in its own right.

 We published a book about our findings in September 2016.
-During the research phase we provided updates, some of which are on this website.
 Our sell-out 1914/15 conference, held in September 2014, was the highlight of our project at that point.

 We are still keen to hear from anyone who has items such as letters, photos or journals relating to ancestors who had links to St Albans during the war.
 Email email@example.com